League of Lords: Revolt

 The League grew increasingly discontent with members of the lower nobility acting as advisors to the king.
 On 11 June 1397, four of Wenceslaus' advisors were assassinated at Karlštejn, as orchestrated by John II, Duke of Opava-Ratibor.
 John was able to convince Wenceslaus that the murdered were conspiring against the crown and went unpunished.

 In 1401, the League of Lords supported Sigismund of Bohemia in his claim for the throne.
 On 29 June 1402, Sigismund captured Wenceslaus and took him to Vienna, where he remained imprisoned for more than a year before he managed to escape with the help of John II of Liechtenstein.

+Resolution

+1405 marked the end of the Moravian Margrave Wars, with terms of peace negotiated between the rivaling members of the Luxembourg dynasty.

-In 1405, Wenceslaus, still titular King of Bohemia, and the League reached a settlement.
+Wenceslaus, still titular King of Bohemia, reached a settlement with the League.
 Wenceslaus appointed more members of the high nobility to important positions, however, the king continued to decide for himself the composition of the royal council, including appointing members of the lower nobility.